SpeakitGo

 Professional Email to Request Time Off

-with Employee
+Employee :

 Subject: PTO Request - [Your Name]